 - Nwangaza recounts her first experience with integrated schools in Philadelphia.
 It was like two schools in one, with academics in one area and vocational studies in another.
 There were Blacks, whites, and Asians present.
 Most Black students were not in a position to realize their potential.
 In the segregated schools, the teachers worked to help the students reach their potential.

-- Discussion about Camille Bell being a classmate of Nwangaza, whose son (Yusef Bell) was murdered in the Atlanta Child Murders of the late 1970s and early 1980s.
+- Discussion about Camille Bell being a classmate of Nwangaza, whose son (Yusef Bell) was Atlanta Child Murders of the late 1970s and early 1980s.